SeeedDocument/Seeed-WiKi/docs/Wio_LTE_Cat.1.md

 - only works if the module contains a single file.
 - can cause some confusion with Espruino's modules, for instance clock.

-For example using **require("async")**; will make the Web IDE loading the tar.gz file (with automatic extraction) of the module from http://registry.npmjs.org/async.
+For example using require("async"); will make the Web IDE loading the tar.gz file (with automatic extraction) of the module from [http://registry.npmjs.org/async](http://registry.npmjs.org/async).

 ##### Load Module from local folder

 If you are using a local project folder, the Web IDE will automatically create an empty modules folder inside.
-Put a module there and you can load it with **require("myCustomModule");**.
+Put a module there and you can load it with require("myCustomModule");.

 ![](https://github.com/SeeedDocument/Wio_LTE/blob/master/img/wio_tracker_lte_v1_projectFiles.png?raw=true)